eliasforsblom/forsblom.github.io/content/posts/2020-11-16-suspiciously-easy-champions-league-groups-for-manchester-city/index.en.md

 | L'OM       | Zagreb   | Hoffenheim | Feyenoord | Celtic          | Mönchengladbach | CSKA Moscow    |

-The second dataset I had to aqquire to be able to do the testing was a dataset that ranked how great a club was for the specific year.
+The second dataset I had to acquire to be able to do the testing was a dataset that ranked how great a club was for the specific year.
 It may sound very easy, but how do you rank a clubs accomplishment for a specific season, and how would someones assumptions make it statistically correct?
 I decided to make it easy for myself and use UEFA's club coefficient rank, after all thats the coefficient that UEFA uses when making the drawing pools for the lottery, which ultimately is what I want to try to find differences in.
 Here are some previews of the UEFA club coefficient rankings.

 | Season | 2020-21            | 2019-20        | 2018-19         | 2017-18        | 2016-17               | 2015-16              | 2014-15              |
 |--------|--------------------|----------------|-----------------|----------------|-----------------------|----------------------|----------------------|